verhas/javageci/LIVETEMPLATES.md

 ```

-### insert a Java::Geci snipping segment into Asccidoc
+### insert a Java::Geci snipping segment into Asciidoc

+This template inserts a snip into the code using Asciidoc comment.
+It can be used
+in Asciidoc documents to reference and include
+a snippet into the documentation.
+The inserted code contains all the docugen snippet
+handler configuration, like `regex replace`, `trim`, `number`, etc.
+You can delete those that are not needed.

 Abbreviation: `aaa-snip-to-adoc`